Different types of coworking spaces

-- Modern and futuristic design of the workspace provides a lot of positive energy and vibes.
+- The modern and futuristic design of the workspace provides a lot of positive energy and vibes.

-- Research has shown that co-working spaces promote feelings of contributing to more meaningful work, having a sense of job control, and building a sense of community.
+- Research has shown that co-working spaces promote feelings of contributing to more meaningful work.
+Courtesy of having a sense of job control, and building a sense of community.

 For this section – They cater to specialized & niche customer needs in specific locations.
-Few corporates need bigger workstations area, specific R&D zones, better meeting room facilities, dedicated events, tools to communicate with other coworkers for business/support.
+Few corporates need bigger workstations area, specific R&D zones, better meeting room facilities, dedicated events, and tools to communicate with other coworkers.

-These are used by corporate organizations who are looking for different sized cabins, different office layouts, and dedicated office spaces with an open environment for their workers without the fancy distractions.
-Such co-working spaces offer better flexibility for corporate companies to expand and contract in multiple locations, helping them fulfil all their legal and financial requirements.
+These are used by corporate organizations looking for different-sized cabins, office layouts, and dedicated office spaces with an open environment for their workers without distractions.
+Such co-working spaces offer better flexibility for corporate companies.
+This aids to expand and contracting in multiple locations, helping them fulfill all their legal and financial requirements.
 Here, the focus is placed on customer productivity by providing the best possible offerings and services.

-Add – they offer corporates to grow within their spaces with the availability of different sized cabins, different office layouts & dedicated office spaces.
-They offer better flexibility for corporate companies to expand & contract in multiple locations meeting all their legal & financial requirements.
+Add – they offer corporates to grow within their spaces with the availability of different-sized cabins, different office layouts & dedicated office spaces.
+They offer better flexibility for corporate companies to expand & contract in multiple locations meeting their legal & financial requirements.